nggyujia/disaster_response_pipeline/README.md

     `python run.py`

 3. Go to http://0.0.0.0:3001/

+#### Using the App
+Input messages in the placeholder and click on Classify Message.
+The assigned categories by the model for the inputted message will be highlighted in green.

 ### Improvements
 The model can certainly be improved.
 More parameters can be considered through grid search, or other more sophisticated models can be used.
 There are many possibilities here.